 Other theft-related offenses.
 California's theft law also includes other specific theft-related offenses, such as:

 (Cal.
 Penal Code §§ 484 and following (2023).)

-Like many states, California classifies theft offenses according to the value of the property that is the subject of the theft.
+Like many states, California classifies theft offenses according to the value of the property taken.
 California law measures the value of stolen property by the reasonable and fair market value of the property.
-If the subject of the offense is services, the value of the services is determined according to the contract price for those services, or, if there is no contract price, according to the fair and reasonable market value of the services.
+If services are stolen, the value of the services is determined according to the contract price for those services or, if there is no contract price, according to the reasonable and going wages for the services.
 (Cal.
-Penal Code § 484.)
+Penal Code § 484 (2023).)

 In addition to criminal penalties, a person who commits a shoplifting offense in the state of California may be civilly liable to the store owner for the following amounts: